-Additionally, in these informal negotiations between all attorneys, it was the District Attorney's Office that was advocating the most thorough and exhaustive test procedures.
-Bozanich repeatedly asked that as many ballistics experts as possible be brought in for independent examination of all bullets and exhibits, including the weapon.
-In what was often referred to as "Bozanich's obstacle course," the Deputy District Attorney advocated a cross check procedure whereby each bullet would be cross-checked and compared with all individual bullets.
+in these informal negotiations Additionally, District Attorney's Office that attornevs. it the was the most thorough and exhaustive test procedures. advocating Bozanich repeatedly asked that as many ballistics experts as possible be brought in for independent examination of all bullets and exhibits, including the weapon.
+In what was often referred to "Bozanich's obstacle course," the Deputy District Attorney advocated a cross check procedure whereby each bullet would be cross-checked and compared with all individual bullets.